eblot/pyftdi/pyftdi/README.rst

     Please note that the system automatically reloads the driver, so it may be useful to move the kernel extension so that the system never loads it.

+  * This error message may also be triggered whenever the communication port is already in use.

 *"serial.serialutil.SerialException: Unable to open USB port"* May be caused by a conflict with the FTDI virtual COM port (VCOM).
 Try uninstalling the driver.
 On OS X, refer to this FTDI guide_: